JoergZ2/my-samsung-tv-rc-skill/README.md

 * Name: (virtual) Name of voice RC
 * Description: Description (optional)
 * Your words for...: Localization of cursor control and confirming selection or escaping a menu
+Localization: Write the words without spaces after the comma, for example, in German: links,rechts,nach oben,nach unten,nehmen,verlassen.
+The spaces between 'nach' and 'oben' is ok.
+Today there is a localization for German only.

 ## Credits
 JoergZ2